Ukrainian civic network. Different industrial cities - similar issues

 (9) Study “The use of free-range poultry eggs as the indicator of the pollution in Eastern Ukraine” (December 2018): https://cleanair.org.ua/en/publication/the-use-of-free-range-poultry-eggs-as-the-indicator-of-the-pollution-in-eastern-ukraine/

-This project is led by a non-governmental organization Arnika (Czech Republic) in cooperation with local civic initiatives in industrial towns of Ukraine with financial support from the Transition Promotion Program of the Ministry of Foreign Affairs of the Czech Republic.
+The "Clean Air for Ukraine" program has been implemented since 2017 by the non-governmental organization Arnika (Czech Republic) in cooperation with local public initiatives from various regions of Ukraine with the financial support of the Transition Promotion Program of the Ministry of Foreign Affairs of the Czech Republic.

-You can find more information about our activities and possibilities of involvement or share your thoughts with us by sending a message to info@cleanair.org.ua
+You can find more information about our activities and participation opportunities or share your thoughts with us by sending a message to info@cleanair.org.ua

 Coordinators: